Helicity, linking and the distribution of null-homologous periodic orbits for Anosov flows: Periodic orbits and helicity

 \section{Periodic orbits and helicity}

 We restrict now to the case where $X^t : M \to M$ is a homologically full transitive Anosov flow on a closed oriented $3$-manifold and consider its periodic orbits as knots.
 It is interesting to ask how they link with other periodic orbits as the period increases.
 As discussed above, to define a linking number, at least one of the knots needs to be null-homologous in $H_1(M,\mathbb R)$.
 We now consider the sets of periodic orbits $\mathcal P_T(0)$ and $\mathcal P_{T+1}$ defined in the introduction.
 Since $\mathcal P_T(0)$ and $\mathcal P_{T+1}$ are disjoint, and $\mathcal P_T(0)$ consists of null-homologous orbits, the linking number of a pair of periodic orbits from these two collections are well-defined.

-(The choice of intervals $(T-1,T]$ and $(T,T+1]$ is somewhat arbitrary.
-The results below will still hold if we replace them with $[T+a,T+b]$ and $[T+a',T+b']$, for any $a<b$ and $a'<b'$, provided $[a,b]$ and $[a',b']$ are disjoint, and we can replace any $[$ with $($ and any $]$ with $)$.)
+\begin{remark} The choice of intervals $(T-1,T]$ and $(T,T+1]$ is somewhat arbitrary.
+The results below will still hold if we replace them with $[T+a,T+b]$ and $[T+a',T+b']$, for any $a<b$ and $a'<b'$, provided $[a,b]$ and $[a',b']$ are disjoint, and we can replace any $[$ with $($ and any $]$ with $)$.
+Alternatively, we could use the same interval for each pair and discard pairs which match an orbit with itself.
+The latter formulation requires a slightly more involved analysis in Section 9 but the approach used there carries through. \end{remark}

 We define average linking numbers over the sets of orbits $\P_{T}(0)$ and $\mathcal P_{T+1}$, weighted by a H\"older continuous function $\varphi :M \to \R$, by

 (It will become clear from our results that dividing by the periods of the orbits gives the correct normalisation.)